 At about $395 per person without sake, Urasawa (on Rodeo Drive in the Rodeo Collection), is the top sushi ticket in town.
 Inside the minimalist space, chef Hiroyuki Urasawa slices prize Tokyo toro (tuna belly) with precision for 30-course meals that usually include fish flown in from Japan, caviar, and gold flakes.

-This secret dining room for sushi aficionados in the know is hidden behind the bustling front room of Sugarfish.
+This secret dining room for sushi aficionados, Nozawa Bar, in the know is hidden behind the bustling front room of Sugarfish.
 Reservations are only accepted online, and, with a meager eight seats, it’s a tough reservation to score.
 Expect 22 courses, including New Zealand snapper, East Coast halibut fin, and Santa Barbara uni, plus premium sake.

 Located inside the Beverly Wilshire hotel, Wolfgang Puck’s sleek steakhouse recently celebrated 10 years.
 This carefully curated menu also offers a special Japanese pure Wagyu beef experience: the Miyazaki Prefecture rib-eye steak.
 The restaurant has further upped the ante with a new “International Series” that will highlight different beef-producing regions all over the world, including Japan, this fall.